 General (Desiree Tupas) – Since the impact areas don't capture every community involvement, we included the general area to make sure that most student interests and community needs are met.
 This impact area hosts events that could focus on topics and agencies working with veterans' affairs, LGBTQ+ community, animals, arts, and more.

 Health (Lisa Tomassetti) – Making a positive impact through education and outreach is our goal.
 We strive to encourage and advocate for living a healthy and active lifestyle for people of all ages, backgrounds, and living situations.
 We could be teaching about balanced nutrition and active lifestyles through a youth event, or preparing and serving a meal to families staying at a local residence near the hospital, or any number of other activities!
 Health can be looked at and combined with other impact areas as well.

-Hunger & Homelessness (David Dennison) – These complex topics of hunger and homelessness impact many different people in many different ways.
+Hunger & Homelessness (Jose Membreno) – These complex topics of hunger and homelessness impact many different people in many different ways.
 Monthly, we will host Community Organization Visits (COVs) where you can visit and tour a local organization, and then talk with one of their knowledgeable staff about their services, the issues, and how to be a part of the solutions.

 - Delivering and Serving Hope (DASH) – One of the longest-running student-initiated programs at UNLV, this program is a UNLV tradition.
 Help make peanut butter and jelly sandwich lunches on campus, and then deliver them to people experiencing homelessness at the Las Vegas Rescue Mission.

 Open to all UNLV students, faculty, and staff.
 Select Fridays (usually the last 2 of the month), 3 to 6:30 p.m.; transportation may be provided to and from campus.
 Register in advance on the Involvement Center, please.